ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/ongoing-tasks/etl/sql.markdown

 ### Loading to Multiple Tables

-The `loadTo` method can be called multiple time in a single script.
+The `loadTo` method can be called multiple times in a single script.
 That allows you to split a single `Order` document having `Lines` collection into two tables and insert multiple rows:

 {CODE-BLOCK:javascript}